Feedback

 What is coaching and how might it help me?

 Coaching is a personalised development experience, in this case for HR Directors, which can deliver enhanced knowledge, improved performance and insight, and lasting change.
 It creates a supportive environment that develops critical thinking skills, ideas, and behaviours about a topic/issue specific to you.
-Coaching takes place in real time, in a one-to-one situation with a coach that has been personally selected by you, taking into account your own personal learning style and specific needs at the time.
+Coaching takes place in real time, in a one-to-one situation with a coach who has been personally selected by you, taking into account your own personal learning style and specific needs at the time.

 What can you expect?